rancoud/Session/README.md

 Session::set('key', 'value');
 $value = Session::get('key');
 ```
-With your own driver implementing SessionHandlerInterface
+With your own driver implementing `SessionHandlerInterface` and/or `SessionUpdateTimestampHandlerInterface`
 ```php
 $driver = new MyCustomDriver();
 Session::useCustomDriver($driver);